loxilb-io/loxilbdocs/docs/perf-multi.md

     B-->E[17.17.17.1];
 ```

- All the services (hosts and end-points) run in one server and loxilb runs in a separate dedicated server. loxilb server specs used -
+ All the services (hosts and end-points) run in separate servers and loxilb runs in a separate dedicated server. loxilb server specs used -
 *Intel(R) Xeon(R) Silver 4210R CPU @ 2.40GHz - 40 core RAM 125GB*.
 The description of test-tools and usage can be found [here](docs/perf-single.md).
 The following command can be used to configure lb for the given topology:

 ```